Investment Funds

 Cyprus is also home to a number of third-party management companies offering foreign fund promoters plug-and-play solutions and easy access to the European market.
 These fund platforms provide investment managers with a fully compliant UCITS/AIFM entity and thus a European passport to market their funds within the EU, without the need to establish their own fund and/or management company substance in an EU Member State.
 Platform solutions are traditionally structured as umbrella funds, and managers can benefit from the efficiencies provided by the pre-existing structure of the platform in terms of sharing costs, existing middle and back office operating models, tried and tested systems and speed to market.

-Evolving Domicile
+Evolving Regulation

-Competitive Advantages
+Competitive Edge

 Cost effectiveness also plays an important role in attracting new fund business.
-The set-up costs of a Cyprus fund are significantly lower than in the more mature fund centres and range from €20,000 to €30,000 – approximately one third of a similar set up in Luxembourg and Ireland.
-Cyprus also offers one of the most attractive fund tax regimes in Europe – for the fund manager, investor and the fund.
+The set-up costs of a Cyprus fund are significantly lower than in the more mature fund centres – approximately one third of a similar set up in Luxembourg and Ireland.

-While the island’s advantageous tax regime, with double tax treaties with 67 countries, has long been an important element in investor attraction, Cyprus also introduced new provisions to further enhance the already competitive tax regime for fund managers in 2018.
+In addition, Cyprus offers one of the most attractive fund tax regimes in Europe – for the fund manager, investor and the fund.
+While the island’s advantageous tax regime, with double tax treaties currently covering 68 countries, has long been an important element in investor attraction, Cyprus introduced new provisions to further enhance the regime for fund managers in 2018.
 One of the provisions is a taxation of carried interest or performance fee for AIF and UCITS fund managers.
 This essentially means that executives of investment fund management companies or internally managed investment funds may opt for a new mode of personal taxation.
 In 2022, further amendments were made to existing tax legislation to provide investors with more incentives to make Cyprus their domicile of choice.
+Additional benefits of setting up in Cyprus also include the country’s stable political environment and strong legal framework based on UK Common Law, which provides flexibility, transparency and reliability in business practices.

 One of Cyprus’ main pull factors is the ease of doing business and its extensive network of support companies and service providers.
 The country hosts a number of recognised fund service providers, ranging from global names to local independent operators servicing all types of funds at very competitive rates.
+Investment and risk advisors, analysts, distributors, brokerage houses and middle office providers all form part of Cyprus’ evolving fund ecosystem.
+In addition, the ‘Big Four’ accounting firms are well-established on the island, as are recognised fund administrators with global expertise.

+A number of law offices have cooperation agreements with renowned international law firms, instilling confidence that the local industry can grow and create an attractive environment for the establishment of funds, fund management and servicing companies.
 Banking, custody and depositary services can be sourced locally as Cyprus-based banks have formed strategic relationships with renowned global custodians and international prime brokers in order to meet the needs of asset managers and funds.

-The Cyprus Investment Funds Association (CIFA) is the collective voice of the funds industry and is taking the lead in raising the industry’s profile.
+The Cyprus Investment Funds Association (CIFA) is the collective voice of the funds industry and is taking the lead in raising the industry’s profile – and is set on reaching its target to attract more worldwide fund managers, custodians, and other participants to the market and increase the industry’s AuM to €25 billion in the medium term.
 CIFA is a member of the European Fund and Asset Management Association (EFAMA) and the International Capital Markets Association (ICMA).
-The status of the jurisdiction was further bolstered in 2019 when Cyprus was awarded full membership of the International Investment Funds Association (IIFA), underlining the fact that the country operates within a rigorous legal framework that promotes transparency and protects investors.
+The status of the jurisdiction was further bolstered in 2019 when Cyprus was awarded full membership of the International Investment Funds Association (IIFA), underlining the fact that the country operates within a rigorous legal framework that promotes transparency and investor protection.

-November 2022
+November 2024

 Cooperation Partners